anushka7220/BackToSchool.ai/README.md

 Because going back to school should be a leap forward.
 <img width="1438" alt="Screenshot 2025-05-19 at 1 59 25 AM" src="https://github.com/user-attachments/assets/219e3e15-89ee-48c7-8845-ba31b9ea4d31" />

-✨ What We Offer:
+✨ What We Offer
+📄 DocChat

-📄 DocChat – Your personalized multi-document assistant.
-Upload textbooks, PDFs, notes, and ask anything!
-It’s like chatting with your study material—context-aware and instant.
+Your personalized multi-document assistant.
+Upload textbooks, PDFs, notes, and ask questions like you're chatting with your study material—context-aware and instant.

-📝 Smart Notes – No more scrambling through your revision list.
-Create custom LeetCode problem trackers, add personal insights, and build a focused prep plan that evolves with you.
+📝 Smart Notes
+Say goodbye to scattered revision!
+Create custom LeetCode trackers, add personal notes, and build a focused study plan that evolves with your progress.

-🤖 Your Personal AI – From clearing doubts to generating summaries, our built-in AI assistant is always at your service—tailored to your learning style.
+🤖 Your Personal AI
+From doubt-solving to content summarization, your custom AI assistant adapts to your needs and supports your unique learning journey.

-🧠 Flashcards Maker – Convert your notes or topics into flashcards automatically.
-Ace memorization with our smart, spaced-repetition-based system.
+🧠 Flashcards Maker
+Turn your notes or learning content into smart flashcards automatically.
+Practice with spaced repetition to reinforce long-term memory.

-🎯 And Much More... – Explore tools designed to boost productivity, track progress, and make learning fun and efficient.
+🎯 And Much More...
+Explore features that enhance learning, boost productivity, and track progress:

+Personalized study plans

+Goal setting and performance insights

+AI-based content generation

+Resource recommendations

 <img width="1438" alt="Screenshot 2025-05-19 at 1 59 42 AM" src="https://github.com/user-attachments/assets/42c3c03f-ca51-4a6c-9b4e-f4acdb2d3670" />